K-Mistele/k-mistele/README.md

 ### Hey there! 👋

-I'm Kyle Mistele, CTO of [Naptha AI](https://naptha.ai) and an open-source enthusiast passionate about pushing the boundaries of AI.
+I'm Kyle Mistele, CTO of [HumanLayer](https://humanlayer.dev) and an open-source enthusiast passionate about pushing the boundaries of AI.

 **About Me:**
+*   🤘 CTO at [HumanLayer](https://humanlayer.dev) - hacking on agents

-*   🌌 CTO at [Naptha AI](https://naptha.ai) - Building multi-agent systems
+*   🌌 prev.
+CTO at [Naptha AI](https://naptha.ai) - Building multi-agent systems
 *   💻 Active open-source contributor, with a focus on projects like `vllm`, `llama.cpp`, and `r2r`
 *   📲 Product engineer building at every layer of the stack - UI, backend, infra & CI, sysadmin.
 *   🛰️ Passionate about distributed systems and event-driven architectures.